In-line Touring Through Pennsylvania’s Amish Country

 Barnet is one of 25 participants of an inline skate tour of Pennsylvania’s Amish Country that commences in Lancaster County known for, among other things, a town called Intercourse, located next to a village called Bird in the Hand.
 It’s three days of visiting one of the most unusual parts of the country and seeing it from an even more unusual perspective: on wheels.

-On the mainland, Zephyr Inline Skate Tours offers trips in the United States and Europe, including treks to Florida’s Gulf Coast, Pennsylvania’s Amish Country, Nantucket and Martha’s Vineyard, Minnesota and California’s wine country.
-In most cases, participants are required to bring their own blades, pads and helmets.
+On the mainland, Zephyr Inline Skate Tours offers trips in the United States and Europe, including treks to Ohio, and the Netherlands.
+In most cases, participants are required to bring their own blades, pads and helmets. website

 A support van tags along and folks “in need” get tips on braking and other techniques by International Inline Skate Association-certified instructors.
 One guide for this trip is also Amish and will happily answer questions about his culture.